mdlacasse/Owl/README.md

 plan.setDefaultPlots('today')
 ```
 would change all graphs to report in today's dollars.
 Each plot can also override the default by setting the `value`
-parameters to either *nominal* or *today*, such as in this example
+parameters to either *nominal* or *today*, such as in the following example, which shows the taxable ordinary
+income over the duration of the plan,
+along with inflation-adjusted extrapolated tax brackets.
+Notice how the optimized income is surfing
+the boundaries of tax brackets.
 ```python
 plan.showGrossIncome(value='nominal')
 ```
-which shows the taxable ordinary income over the duration of the plan,
-along with inflation-adjusted extrapolated tax brackets.
-Notice how the optimized income is surfing
-the boundaries of tax brackets.

 <img src="https://raw.github.com/mdlacasse/Owl/main/images/taxIncomePlot.png" width="800">

 Typical plots look like the following.
 The optimal spending profile looks like this (in today's dollars).
-Notice
+Notice drop
-the 40% drop (configurable) at the passing of the first spouse.
+(we selected 60% survivor needs) at the passing of the first spouse.
 ```python
 plan.showProfile('today')
 ```